anshudutta/security-cheat-sheet/README.md

 - Make applications requst secrets from the vault dynamically rather saving credentials in their database
 - Make secerts that are granted to applications ephemeral.
   For example, if a backend api requires credentials to access database -
-  a.
-It shoudld be given credentials to query the vault
+  - It shoudld be given credentials to query the vault
-  b.
-The vault will generate an ephemeral username and password granting access to only the resources the application needs
+  - The vault will generate an ephemeral username and password granting access to only the resources the application needs
-  c.
-The crdentials being ephemeral will be invalidated after a certain amount of time
+  - The crdentials being ephemeral will be invalidated after a certain amount of time
-  d.
-If the credentials are compromised, an operator needs to invalidate all credentails granted to the application
+  - If the credentials are compromised, an operator needs to invalidate all credentails granted to the application
-  e.
-In this way, other applications and resources are not compromised
+  - In this way, other applications and resources are not compromised
 - If the aapplication needs to persist sensitive information, it needs to be encrypted.
-The encryption key can be queried        again from the vault.
+The encryption key can be queried       from the vault.
 #### Secret leakage
 - Review code to ensure secrets aren't leaked via
   - Application logs